1954 United States Senate elections in Wyoming

 The 1954 United States Senate elections in Wyoming took place on November 2, 1954.
-Incumbent Democratic Senator Lester C. Hunt died from suicide on June 19, 1954, and Republican Governor Clifford J. Rogers appointed former state highway commissioner Edward D. Crippa to replace him.
-Two elections for the Senate seat were held on the same day; one as a special election to fill the remainder of Hunt's original six-year term, and another to select a Senator to serve the next six-year term.
+Incumbent Democratic senator Lester C. Hunt, who decided not to be a candidate for re-election, committed suicide by firearm on June 19, 1954, and Republican Governor Clifford J. Rogers appointed former state highway commissioner Edward D. Crippa to replace him.
+Two elections for the Senate seat were held on the same day; one as a special election to fill the remainder of Hunt's original six-year term, and another to select a senator to serve the next six-year term.
 Senator Crippa did not run for re-election.

-Crippa did not run for re-election; instead, Congressman William Henry Harrison III won a contested Republican primary and advanced to the general election, where he faced former Senator Joseph C. O'Mahoney, the Democratic nominee.
+Congressman William Henry Harrison III won a contested Republican primary and advanced to the general election, where he faced former senator Joseph C. O'Mahoney, the Democratic nominee.
 In the midst of a largely neutral political environment—Democrats gained a handful of seats in Congress nationwide, which enabled them to flip the Senate, while Republican Milward Simpson narrowly won the gubernatorial election—O'Mahoney narrowly defeated Harrison to return to the Senate.

-As of 2022, this is the last time Democrats won Wyoming's Class 2 Senate seat.
+As of 2025, this is the last time Democrats won Wyoming's Class 2 Senate seat.